tmdvl/tmdvl.github.io/index.md

 layout: default
 ---

+Welcome!

-The inaugural season of the Mana Drain Vintage League is currently in progress.
+The Mana Drain Vintage League is a 10 player, 9-week competition.
+Players play each other competitor once, cutting to a top four playoff.
+Decklists are set in 3-week trimesters, rotating through the season.

+The players for the inaugural season are:

+- Matthew Gottshall
+- Brian Kelly
+- James Saltsman
+- Tom Dixon
+- Sean Ottaway
+- Dave Kaplan
+- Stormanimagus
+- Maximum C Dawg
+- Wappla
+- White Lotus

 <br />